 Annamaya – literally food body.
 This is our gross physical body and its etheric underpinning, sustained by eating.

 Pranamaya – this is the actual energy body, described as prana or vayu (air) or breath.
 The Vedas describe 5 pranas and 5 sub-pranas.
-This is the level of the functioning chakras & nadis.
-It’s also where we store our energetic baggage – nadi sludge, energetic knots, and so forth.
+This is where you first experience the chakras and nadis.
+It’s also where we store a lot of energetic sludge.

 Manonmaya – relates to the term Manas or mind.
 This is where the ideas can get confused.